lockss/lockss-rtd-manual/docs/installing/git-dnf.rst

-Use this Dnf command to install Git:
+To install Git, use this Dnf command:

 .. code-block:: shell